someengineering/fixinventory/docs/source/resoto/model.rst

 Model
 =====

-resoto is able to collect data from different data sources that is maintained in a graph.
+Resoto is able to collect data from different data sources that is maintained in a graph.
 It has a pluggable API to interface with different cloud providers.
-The data model of the cloud providers is naturally defined by the cloud provider, so resoto needs to deal with different data sources and different data models.
+The data model of the cloud providers is naturally defined by the cloud provider, so Resoto needs to deal with different data sources and different data models.

-To make your life easier, resoto introduces a model abstraction.
+To make your life easier, Resoto introduces a model abstraction.
-Every resource collected by resoto is described by a data model and checked for consistency during import time.
+Every resource collected by Resoto is described by a data model and checked for consistency during import time.
-To show an example, the following diagram shows an excerpt of the complete resoto data model.
+To show an example, the following diagram shows an excerpt of the complete Resoto data model.

 Resource
 --------

-Every resource collected by resoto has the kind ``resource`` as base.
+Every resource collected by Resoto has the kind ``resource`` as base.
 Here we see properties, that is common to every resource, no matter which resource or which cloud provider: